virgs/jsonPlaceholderReplacer/README.md

 // }
 ```

-### It keeps original variable types.
-So, if, in the map, a variable is boolean/string/number/object when it's replaced, it remains as boolean/string/number/object
+### It keeps original variable types

+If a variable in the map is boolean/string/number/object, it remains as boolean/string/number/object when it's replaced

 ```typescript
 placeHolderReplacer.addVariableMap({